armory/documentation/_spinnaker/pacrd.md

 Then, inspect the manifest to make sure it is compatible with your cluster.

-Create a few files in the current directory to customize the installation.
+Create the following files in the directory where you downloaded the `pacrd` manifest to customize the
+installation: `kustomization.yaml` and `patch.yaml`.

 Start by creating a `kustomization.yaml` file, which contains the installation settings: